-There are some interesting events going on around the tech world -- Many mojor car manufacturers are aiming for the e-bike production at a high scale.
-It might seem that there are way long journey ahead but the thing is that we already have so many concepts and developed technologies which has brought us some high-tech bikes.
+There are some interesting events going on around the tech world -- Many major car manufacturers are aiming for the e-bike production at a high scale.
+It might seem that there is a way long journey ahead, but the thing is that we already have so many concepts and developed technologies which have brought us some high-tech bikes.

 Car manufacturers like Audi, BMW, Ford, Smart, VW and others are getting into the electric bike industry.
 Maybe it's just a marketing strategy to show that they are into the green transportation to get more interactive buzz for them.

 Whatever is the reason, we have some awesome bikes which can initiate your unstoppable desire for a ride.